Shannon-Goddard/mission-mischief/PROJECT_SUMMARY.md

 # Mission Mischief - Project Summary

-## Current Status: PHASE 2 - FEATURE POLISH
+## Current Status: HASHTAG BLOCKCHAIN OPERATIONAL 🎉

 ### Overview
 Mission Mischief is a real-world scavenger hunt game where players complete hilarious missions in public places, earn badges, and compete on leaderboards.
 The system uses social media hashtag scraping to track player activity and points.